mfcodeworks/Server-Monitoring-Script/README.md

 `monitor.vbs` silently calls `monitor.bat` to run in the background.

-To create an autostart for Windows open the startup folder with keyboard `Windows + R`, enter `shell:startup` and create a shortcut here to `monitor.vbs`.
+To create an autostart for Windows open start menu and search for `Task Scheduler`.

+Select `Create Task`.

+Enter a name e.g. monitor.

+Add new trigger at login.

+Add a new action and select the `Windows/monitor.vbs` script.

+**Unselect** Stop task if it runs longer than 3 days.

+Select Okay.

-This will run the script in the background on every boot.
+A new task will be created that runs the python monitoring script in the background every time a user starts the system and logs in.

 ## Author